iiasa/message-ix-models/doc/global/water/supply.rst

 * **Non-renewable (fossil) groundwater**: Deep aquifers with negligible recharge on human timescales
 * **Groundwater storage**: Cumulative volume in aquifers (not fully represented in current implementation)

-Renewable groundwater recharge is derived from the same hydrological models as surface water (PCR-GLOBWB, CWatM), which simulate infiltration, percolation, and recharge processes.
-Basin-scale recharge rates are typically 10-30% of precipitation in humid regions and <5% in arid regions.
+Renewable groundwater recharge is derived from the same CWatM simulations as surface water, which represent infiltration, percolation and recharge processes, and is supplied per basin on the same five-yearly grid.

 Groundwater Extraction
 ^^^^^^^^^^^^^^^^^^^^^^